 - Define your parenting plan.
 If you have children, you will need to agree on exactly how you will raise them and if one of the parents will provide child support to the other.
 Learn more about custody and visitation and child support.

 - Define how money, property and bills should be divided.
 The court will expect you to fairly divide everything you bought and all the debts you took on in the marriage.
-See more about dividing up your property and debts.
+Learn more about dividing up your property and debts.
 If one spouse earns much more than the other, you should also think through spousal support.

 Complete your paperwork